-Before we get into this latest blog post on songwriting tips...let me ask you?
+Before we get into this latest blog post on songwriting tips and in this case, writing verses (the best of your life)...let me ask you?
 Have you ever gone to a nice restaurant and ordered a great meal?

 You know - that juicy main course and after so many delicious options on the menu, you end up choosing one.
 And then, yah, you look at dem appetizers too!
 Sometimes they look even more delicious than the main course.
 Sluurrrrp.

 Now depending on the restaurant, some would say that that appetizer is just something to eat and fill you up a little while they prepare the main course.

 Other restaurateurs would say “Oh No - How dare you say that about an appetizer!”
 Yes, maybe that appetizer is a masterpiece unto itself.
 Maybe you’ll leave the dinner saying - “That main course was good - but that appetizer.
 Wow!!”
 Or - “That appetizer really set up the main course exceptionally!”

 Which brings me to the topic of verses in songs.

 Yes - because your verse is the proverbial appetizer here, and your hook is the “main course.”
 Right?
 Yet, how many times do you hear a new song today and say “Dahhm!
 What a first verse!”